Ella, Sri Lanka: 10 Best Things To Do Ella, Sri Lanka: 10 Best Things To Do

 Sri Lanka on the go.
 Never miss a spot!
 From planning to exploring and everything in between – this is your pocket guide to Sri Lanka!
 Grab your ebook here

-Walk through the beautiful bamboo forest before reaching the postcard-worthy setting.
-We were blown away by the beauty of the stone arches and loved waving at the people passing by on the historic blue train.
-This is one of the best places to visit in Sri Lanka!
+We walked through the beautiful bamboo forest before reaching the postcard-worthy scene.
+Wow – we were blown away by the beauty of the stone arches and loved waving at the people passing by on the historic blue train.
+This is definitely one of our favorite places in Sri Lanka!

-Tip: If you (like me!) find any excuse to stop for a drink, you can buy refreshments at one of the hilltop cafes and wait here for the train to pass.
+Tip: We stopped for some refreshments at one of the hilltop cafes and waited here for the train to pass.
+Highly recommend! :)

 3. Endless Tea Field Views at Lipton’s Seat

 Lipton’s Seat in Haputale is the perfect morning or afternoon trip from Ella.
-Jump on the train to Haputale (check the timetable beforehand) and take a tuk-tuk to the stunning viewpoint above Lipton tea plantation.
+We hopped on the train to Haputale (check the timetable beforehand) and took a tuk-tuk to the stunning viewpoint above Lipton tea plantation.
 Here is the exact location.

 Lipton’s Seat is where Thomas Lipton (a famous tea producer) would sit and admire his beautiful tea fields.
-It’s also the site where he planted the first seeds of Sri Lanka‘s biggest export.
-It’s easy to see why he chose this spot when you look down on the endless green fields of tea, with neat rows of bushes and smiling, hard-working locals picking leaves.
+It’s where he planted the first seeds of Sri Lanka’s biggest export.
+We can see why he chose this spot; it overlooks endless green fields, all with neat rows of tea bushes and smiling, hard-working locals picking leaves.

-Things to do Ella Sri Lanka Diyaluma Falls drone
+Things to do Ella Sri Lanka Haputale locals

 5. Join a Cooking Class at Ella Spice Garden

 Our recommendation: Learn about the local ingredients by joining a cooking class at Ella Spice Garden.
-Make sure to book in advance because this class books up quickly!
+Make sure to book in advance because this class fills quickly!
+Alternatively, this looks like a popular cooking class in Ella, too.

 No time to read now?